 While Identity Access Management (IAM) is used to improve strategy and organisation, the aim of SSO is to optimise workers’ time.
 It lets them log in just once for a whole session, no matter how many applications they need to access which require them to type in their username and password.
 Their connection is then secure and its movements can be tracked.
 To look at this process as a whole, the healthcare organisation establishes a directory that aims to centralise identity management and organise users’ rights based on their roles, jobs and assignments.
 Work involving heads of departments – especially the human resources department – is done beforehand so everyone receives their authorisation to let them log in.

 An even more relevant process within integrated health systems

-At a time when software publishers are mostly offering solutions which simultaneously handle different features, one can imagine in the long run that only a few software packages would be used within establishments.
-However, the type of equipment used in healthcare organisations is still a mixed bag and most of them still operate on a large number of different professional software programs.
+At a time when software publishers are mostly offering solutions which simultaneously handle different features, one can imagine in the long run that only a few software packages would be used within health services.
+However, the type of equipment used in healthcare services is still a mixed bag and most of them still operate on a large number of different professional software programs.
 Moreover, SSO is becoming an invaluable tool with the rise of integrated health systems.
 Indeed, as healthcare professionals are likely to have to go between several organisations within the same health system, the directory which references all hospital workers is expected to be shared within regions.
-Furthermore, as merging IT systems within integrated health systems has not quite come to fruition, we are seeing the amount of solutions across regions growing, which only further underlines how useful tools like SSO and the strategic use of IAM are.
+Furthermore, as the merging of IT systems within integrated health systems has not quite come to fruition, we are seeing more and more solutions across regions which only further underlines how useful tools like SSO and the strategic use of IAM are.